symfony/symfony-docs/security.rst

 Each ``access_control`` can also match on IP address, hostname and HTTP methods.
 It can also be used to redirect a user to the ``https`` version of a URL pattern.

+.. versionadded:: 6.1

+    Since Symfony 6.1, an access control rule can also be directly configured by passing a service implementing `RequestMatcherInterface` through the `request_matcher` option.

 See :doc:`/security/access_control`.

 .. _security-securing-controller: